AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 # Rationale and alternatives

-## Two v.s. one argument for formatter and buffer
+## Two vs. one argument for formatter and buffer

 An alternative design could be to have To_String only take one argument, a formatter that would contain a buffer, e.g.: